 We document all our efforts in preventing or containing toxic spills, in preventing and suppressing fire, and in the amount of invasive plants controlled or removed.

 Measuring Success for Aquatic and Riparian Habitat Restoration

 We measure the additional miles of stream accessible to bull trout as a result of removing artificial fish passage barriers, amount of sediment reduction in streams as a result of streambank stabilization, and number and location of LWD replacement projects within and adjacent to streams that flow into Chester Morse Lake.
 Bank stabilization at road crossings has been implemented at the Rex River, which has important pygmy whitefish spawning habitat.

 See aquatic and riparian habitat restoration metrics.

 Measuring Success for Road Decommissioning and Improvements

 We document the amount and location of roads that are decommissioned or improved, and estimate the reduction in the amount of sediment delivered to streams that flow into Chester Morse Lake.

 Annual Pygmy Whitefish Spawning Surveys

-The status of adfluvial bull trout in the watershed is monitored by conducting annual spawning surveys.
-Spawning surveys document number as well as temporal and spatial distribution of bull trout redds in the upper Cedar River, the Rex River, and several smaller tributary streams.
-These data provide important information to assess changes in spawning population numbers through time.
+The status of pygmy whitefish in the watershed was monitored by conducting annual spawning surveys from 2001 to 2011.
+Spawning surveys documented the approximate number of spawning fish, as well as their temporal and spatial distribution in the upper Cedar River and Rex River.

 View pygmy whitefish spawning metrics.